tjex/ci-server-g26/README.md

 faster resolution of bugs and provided good forsight towards general issues with program design.

 We decided on a set of tools and became aquainted with them.
-This related in particular to the chosen server setup, a the Raspberry PI 4.
-Despite having University servers available for us to use, we wanted to challenge ourselves in building the server from a fresh headless Linux install.
-Everything worked very well and we are proud with the outcome as well as having thought creatively about how to approach solving the problem of needing an external server and also having not succumbed to the 'easy-out' of using one of our own local machines with ngrok.

-As the server needed to be consistently updated and worked on, we assigned some members of the team to in essence be system admins.
+This related in particular to the chosen server setup, As the server needed to be consistently updated and worked on, we assigned some members of the team to in essence be system admins.
 This reduced the cognitive load from all as each party had either a responsibility to be focussed on the code generation or the implementation and management of the server.
 However, due to the fluidity of excellent